elki-project/elki-project.github.io/faq.md

 I'd like to script ELKI calls - is there a command line?
 --------------------------------------------------------

-ELKI also comes with a powerful command line, accessible as [de.lmu.ifi.dbs.elki.application.KDDCLIApplication](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/application/KDDCLIApplication.html).
-Use a command such as `java -cp elki.jar de.lmu.ifi.dbs.elki.application.KDDCLIApplication <parameters>` to run ELKI without the tabular UI.
+ELKI also comes with a powerful command line, accessible as [elki.application.KDDCLIApplication](/releases/current/javadoc/elki/application/KDDCLIApplication.html).
+Use a command such as `java -cp elki.jar elki.application.KDDCLIApplication <parameters>` to run ELKI without the tabular UI.
 Starting with ELKI 0.5.5 there also is a shorthand `java -jar elki.jar KDDCLIApplication`, and the Debian and Ubuntu packages come with a command `elki-cli` preinstalled.

 You can find out about parameters using the `--help` switch, find a complete list in the documentation, or copy the command line shown in the first line of the MiniGUI log window.

 Is there a complete list of parameters?
 ---------------------------------------

 Of course.
 It can be found in the [JavaDoc](/dev/javadoc) of the release that you are using.
-Here are the lists for the current release [sorted by class name](/releases/release0.7.5/javadoc/parameters-byclass.html) and [sorted by option name](/releases/release0.7.5/javadoc/parameters-byopt.html).
-The list is automatically generated from the parameterization classes, so it is fairly complete.
+Here are the lists for the current release [sorted by class name](/releases/current/javadoc/parameters-byclass.html) and [sorted by option name](/releases/current/javadoc/parameters-byopt.html).
+The list is automatically generated from the parameterization classes, so it is fairly complete - and long...

 What is the `NoSupportedDataTypeException`?
 -------------------------------------------